top of page

 The influence of jazz music and dance extends far beyond Lindy Hop.
 Many other styles of swung dances developed during and after the swing era, including Blues dancing, Balboa, Collegiate & St. Louis Shag, and more.

 In this way, it's important to experience other Black vernacular dances outside of the "swing dance" bubble.
-Taking classes in styles such as House, Waacking, Popping & Locking, and more will only further improve a jazz dancer's understanding of the possibilities that lie beyond what has become a somewhat isolated style of jazz dancing.
+Taking classes in styles such as House, Waacking, Popping & Campbellocking (Locking), and more will only further improve a jazz dancer's understanding of the possibilities that lie beyond what has become a somewhat isolated style of jazz dancing.

 If you're in Philly, one of the best places to do this is Urban Movement Arts, where you can find jazz dance classes (run by Ragtag Empire) alongside other Black vernacular dance classes (like House, Hip Hop, and others) scheduled next to each other every week.